fbpixelDouble IUI vs Single IUI: What’s Right for You? | Thomson Medical

 These symptoms are non-specific and frequently associated with premenstrual syndrome.
 Many women experience no noticeable symptoms in early pregnancy.

-A blood pregnancy test performed 14 days after the IUI procedure provides the most reliable confirmation of treatment success.
+A blood pregnancy test performed 14 days after the IUI procedure provides the most reliable way to determine whether pregnancy has occurred.

 FAQ